 Overview of bones that stick out on the side of the foot:

-- The bone on the outside of the foot sticks out is called the 5th metatarsal bone and it is the bone that connects your midfoot/rearfoot to your 5th toe.
+- The bone on the outside of the foot that sticks out is called the 5th metatarsal bone, and it is the bone that connects your midfoot/rearfoot to your 5th toe.

-- This bone is the first bone in your forefoot to make contact with the ground during walking and run.
+- This bone is the first bone in your forefoot to contact the ground during walking and run.

 - Your heel bone and 5th toe could also be the bones sticking out on your foot!

-- It is very commonly injured during running and and ankle sprains, it can also develop a mini-bunion called a bunionette.
+- It is very commonly injured during running and ankle sprains.
+It can also develop a mini-bunion called a bunionette.

 Causes of bones sticking out on the outside of your foot: